Hospitality and Event Business Minor (M)

 The numbers are staggering.
 On average, 1.8 million meetings take place every year in the US.
 And of those meetings, 85% require lodging.
 When you factor in tourism, more than $1 trillion in revenue is generated every single year.
 That means a lot of people are traveling for a number of different reasons.
 And when they travel, they need a place to stay.
 It’s a growing industry, and there’s a ton of room for you to grow and really make your mark within it.

-Our program allows you to pursue a variety of careers in hospitality, tourism, culinary arts and event management.
 You’ll enjoy innovative instruction – with a curriculum that is current, engaging and challenging – to help you develop the core skills and character necessary to thrive in these competitive and creative industries.

 Program Student Learning Outcomes for Hospitality and Event Business Major/Minor